Magotchi/lpid-core-documents/LPID core documents.md

 ## ARTICLE VII: Central Committees

+### SECTION 1

+There shall be a suite of Central Committees as defined in this Article only when the membership of the Party can support them.
+In the absence of this structure, the Executive Board shall carry out any and all functions that would be implemented by this structure.

 ### SECTION 2

 The Constitution and By-Laws of the Libertarian Party of Idaho are also the governing documents of the State Central Committee.
 The four officers of the Party (Chairperson, Vice-Chairperson, Secretary and Treasurer) are the officers of the State Central Committee.